-- (c) Height - (i) The highest point of a building may not exceed 15 metres to the top of the roof. - (ii) The general provisions regarding earth banks and retaining structures in this By-law apply. - (d) Building lines - (i) The street building line is at least 5 metres. - (ii) Side and rear building lines are at least 4,5 metres. - (iii) The general building line encroachments in this By-law apply. - (e) Parking and access
+- (c) Height - (i) The highest point of a building may not exceed 15 metres to the top of the roof. - (ii) The general provisions regarding earth banks and retaining structures in this By-law apply. - (d) Building lines - (i) The street building line is at least 5 metres. - (ii) Side and rear building lines are at least 4,5 metres. - (iii) The general building line encroachments under section 21.(1) apply.

+(e) Parking and access